RJMurg/SvelteKit-Prisma-Template/README.md

-# RJM SvelteKit Template - Base
+# RJM SvelteKit Template - Prisma

 This is my personal SvelteKit Git Repo template.
-It is licensed under GNU's GPL V3.0 Unlike the other templates I use, this does not contain additional packages
+It is licensed under GNU's GPL V3.0 This template is specialised to have the Prisma ORM installed and given initial configuration.
+Changes to the Docker files were made to support this

 ## Project Features

 - ShadCN Svelte
 - TailwindCSS
 - Node Adapter
+- Prisma
 - Built in Containerisation (With Container Health Check)

 ## Dev Features